Join JTC where your contribution will be valued.

 - Draft board papers, assemble board packs and ensure distribution to client boards

-- Draft company materials including announcements and statutory filings, as appropriate
+- Draft other company materials and statutory filings, as appropriate

 - Review client structures, complete review processes for client entities, remain aware of risk exposure, including the fulfilment of responsibilities under the review procedures

-- Review legal and tax advice where appropriate and be able to interpret /implement relevant advice as required
+- Assist with the review legal and tax advice where appropriate and be able to interpret /implement relevant advice as required

 - Maintain accurate and up to date records of client entities, ensuring all statutory obligations are complied with